MaryamZi/ballerina-sync-samples/README.md

     ```toml
     updateWindowInHours = 96
     ```

+- The maximum number of records to be retrieved per chunk from Salesforce can be configured by specifying a value for `sfMaxRecords`.

+    ```toml
+    sfMaxRecords = 500
+    ```

 - The batch size for database updates can be configured by specifying a value for `dbBatchSize` (the default is 1000).
 Note that the MS SQL connector internally has a batch size of `1000` and if the value specified as `dbBatchSize` is more than 1000, the MS SQL connector will still use a batch size of 1000.